Ashley Kirilow: Fundraising activities

-Case information
+Background

 According to reports, Kirilow was working as a receptionist at the Sutton Group Results Realty Inc. office in September 2008.
-She later revealed to her co-workers that she had been diagnosed with cancer.
-Hence, Michalowski organized a fundraiser in February 2009 at the Burlington bar Club 54.
+She later told her co-workers that she had been diagnosed with cancer.
+Michalowski organized a fundraiser in February 2009 at the Burlington bar Club 54.
 The fundraiser collected $7000.

-Kirilow is also accused of further raising thousands of dollars for her own benefit through a charity called "Change for the Cure" on Facebook.
+Kirilow is also accused of raising thousands of dollars for her own benefit through a charity called "Change for the Cure" on Facebook.
 She had supposedly created the charity to fund cancer research.
-Kirilow told Toronto Star that she had lied about being terminally ill.
+Kirilow told the Toronto Star that she had lied about being terminally ill.

 Kirilow was released under the supervision of the John Howard Society.

-Kirilow's lawyer, Brendan Neill, appeared on her behalf in a Milton court on October 1, 2010.

-Kirilow faced three additional charges of fraud under $5000 at her November 1 appearance.
-She pleaded guilty to the one charge of fraud over $599.
-After her court appearance, while trying to explain the scrutiny which the Kirilow's case triggered, the lawyer said:
+She faced three additional charges of fraud under $5,000 at her November 1 appearance.
+She pled guilty to the one charge of fraud over $599.
+After her court appearance, trying to explain the attention Kirilow's case received, the lawyer said:

 Kirilow mentioned in the context of similar frauds

 On November 5, 2010, the week that Kirilow pleaded guilty, Ontario Police announced the arrest of Jessica Ann Leeder, a 21-year-old Huntsville, Ontario woman, who is also accused of using Facebook to solicit funds to treat a non-existent cancer.

-According to the Winnipeg Free Press Leeder too had shaved her head.

-In December 2011 Maclean's magazine listed Kirilow in a year-end summary article subtitled, "From Norway gunman Anders Behring Breivik to cancer fraudster Ashley Kirilow: portraits of evil".
+In December 2011, Maclean's magazine listed Kirilow in a year-end summary article subtitled, "From Norway gunman Anders Behring Breivik to cancer fraudster Ashley Kirilow: portraits of evil".

-Maclean's called her the "photogenic queen" of cancer fraudsters, when it included her in a list that included Osama bin Laden and Russell Williams, a notorious sexual sadist and serial killer.

-In 2012 and 2013 her case was compared with that of 29-year-old Calgary resident Kristopher Nicholas Cook, who falsely claimed to have brain cancer.
+In 2012 and 2013, her case was compared with that of 29-year-old Calgary resident Kristopher Nicholas Cook, who falsely claimed to have brain cancer.

-In 2013 Kirilow's case was compared with that of 35-year-old mother of three LeAnn Gorchinsky-Gripper, who falsely claimed she had ovarian cancer.
+In 2013, Kirilow's case was compared with that of 35-year-old mother of three LeAnn Gorchinsky-Gripper, who falsely claimed she had ovarian cancer.